waferson/ca/Session 2/05-python/README.md

 There are many GUI for Python.
 In our case, we are using [Atom](https://atom.io) and the package [hydrogen](https://atom.io/packages/hydrogen).

 Atom (with hydrogen) is able to simulate Jupiter notebooks in your code.
-It need ipykernel.
+It needs ipykernel.

 ```
 python -m pip install ipykernel